NATIONAL FERRIS WHEEL DAY

 - The London Eye overlooks the Thames River in London.

-- The ever classic Wonder Wheel of Coney Island in New York City was built by the Eccentric Ferris Wheel Company from 1918-1920.
+- The Eccentric Ferris Wheel Company built the ever classic Wonder Wheel of Coney Island in New York City from 1918-1920.

 - Take your breath away looking over Niagara Falls from a seat on the Niagara Skywheel in Canada.